Table of Contents

 To know whether a rent increase is legal, you need to know what protections apply to your apartment.
 Is your apartment covered by the Rent Stabilization Ordinance?
 Is it covered by the 2019 Tenant Protection Act?
 Both of those limit how much the landlord can raise the rent.

-For apartments protected by the RSO: Between July 1, 2024 and June 30, 2024 the landlords can raise the rent 4% in rent-stabilized apartments, plus an additional 1% if they pay for gas and 1% if they pay for electricity.
+For apartments protected by the RSO: Between July 1, 2024 and June 30, 2025, landlords can raise the rent 4% in rent-stabilized apartments, plus an additional 1% if they pay for gas and 1% if they pay for electricity.
+They can also sometimes raise the rent 10% for “additional occupants” but that can get complicated.
+You can file an illegal rent increase complaint with LAHD.
 More information is available here.

-For apartments protected by the Tenant Protection Act (AB 1482): For L.A.
-County, landlords are permitted to raise the rent up to X percent.
+For apartments protected by the Tenant Protection Act (AB 1482) but not the RSO: For L.A.
+County, through July 31, 2025, landlords are permitted to raise the rent up to 8.9 percent.
 More information is available here.

 I want to break my lease

-Here is very helpful information from Tenants Together on breaking a lease.
+Here is information from Tenants Together on breaking a lease.

 I have a conflict with my neighbors